What Does it Mean to Study Fire Science?

-To become a firefighter, you must pass a qualifying exam and then undergo specific training in your location.
-Most fire departments today require at least a high school education, and some are beginning to require associate degrees or some college credits.
+In order to become a firefighter, you must pass a qualifying exam and then undergo specific training in your location.
+Most fire departments require at least a high school education, and some are beginning to require associate degrees or some college credits.
 Bachelor's degrees in fire science are available for firefighters and other students who are interested in the disaster planning and policy aspects of fire protection.
-Advanced degrees tend to focus on leadership positions in the field, from fire chiefs to government emergency services directors.
+Advanced degrees tend to be necessary for leadership positions in the field, from fire chiefs to government emergency services directors.

 Becoming a firefighter affords many opportunities for advancement.
 A combination of experience and education is typically required for advancement.
 Advancement opportunities for an entry-level firefighter include fire inspector, fire investigator, and fire chief.